Silver Route by car: Nature, Culture, and Cuisine

 What to see in Extremadura?

-With 300 kilometers of the Ruta de la Plata in Extremadura, this region offers towns and cities where the Roman past is still very much alive.
-Mérida is undoubtedly the epicenter of this segment of the route, but along the way, there are many towns and cities to excite visitors, such as Plasencia, Cáceres, and Zafra.
+With 300 kilometers within the Silver Route, in Extremadura we will find cities and towns where the Roman past is still very much alive.
+Mérida is undoubtedly the epicenter of this section where we follow the Silver Way, but along the way, we will encounter many towns and cities that will excite us, such as Plasencia, Cáceres, and Zafra.

 Plasencia